austinmama/vsrx/vsrx-upgrade.md

 * If the IBM Cloud account has multiple vSRX Gateway instances in the same pod, make sure only one Gateway is upgraded at a time.
 Upgrading more than one vSRX at a time can result in IP collisions, disrupt the upgrade process, and potentially cause failures.

 * The upgrade process captures a snapshot of the current vSRX cluster configuration at the beginning of the process.
 Therefore, modifying the vSRX configuration during the upgrade process is strongly discouraged and may result in failures or unpredictable results.
+Additionally, these configuration changes will not be preserved if a rollback is initiated.

 It is good practice to backup (export) your vSRX configuration settings before starting an upgrade.
 Details can be found [here](/docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration).
 {: tip}